 2.8 x 3.1 x 6.1″ / 7.1 x 7.9 x 15.5 cm with NP-FV50 battery

 #3 – Sony HD Camcorder HDRCX405 Review

 Sony’s HDRC405 camcorder is our pick for best vlogging camera for beginners.
 With a recommended retail price under both of Canon’s R700 and R600 which we’ve reviewed, it’s ideal for starting a vlog on a budget.
-Unlike the Canon R700 you can take still images with the HDRC405, an important features for some buyers.
+Unlike the Canon R700, you can take still images with the HDRC405, an important feature for some buyers.

-Sony included a LCD 2.7inch display, with a menu control via a joystick style knob.
+Sony included an LCD 2.7inch display, with a menu control via a joystick style knob.
 LCD Pixel count is the same as Canon’s R700 model: 230,000.

 - Automatically creates highlight video in MP4 from multiple clips.
 Optical SteadyShotTM image stabilization w/ Active mode.
 Built-in USB cable for easy file transfer/charge